-Reactive counter-fraud referrals are received regularly.
-These invariably require urgent priority attention and sometimes develop into more wideranging projects which might encompass entire systems or business areas.
+- Reactive counter-fraud referrals are received regularly.
+These invariably require urgent priority attention and sometimes develop into more wideranging projects which might encompass entire systems or business areas. - Resources from the Audit Investigation Team will also be used to carry out proactive reviews.
+During the year the team will target a variety of particular areas within the many services run by the Council and will carry out antifraud initiatives utilising a variety of audit techniques and link this with the work of Internal Audit.

-- Resources from the Audit Investigation Team will also be used to carry out proactive reviews.
-During the year the team will target a variety of particular areas within the many services run by the Council and will carry out antifraud initiatives utilising a variety of audit techniques and link this with the work of Internal Audit. - As in previous years, the team will be involved in the Cabinet Office National Fraud Initiative (NFI).
+- As in previous years, the team will be involved in the Cabinet Office National Fraud Initiative (NFI).
 This is an ongoing exercise which involves a national computer data match of information held by all local authorities, the NHS and other public sector bodies in order to detect potential fraud and irregularity.
-Existing matches will continue to be investigated and new data will be matched later in the year. - The Public Interest Disclosure Act 1998 requires all public bodies to put in place a system for dealing with anonymous allegations against members of staff within the organisation.
+The latest datasets were provided to councils at the end of 2018/19.
+The service has started work on the new matches and will continue to investigate matches from the previous dataset. - The Public Interest Disclosure Act 1998 requires all public bodies to put in place a system for dealing with anonymous allegations against members of staff within the organisation.
 The Council has in place an independent 'Whistleblowing' telephone hotline in order to meet its obligations under this Act.
 The Audit Investigation Team is responsible for investigating any issues of potential fraud and irregularity that arise through this facility. - The Corporate Head of Audit, Anti-Fraud & Risk Management is responsible for overseeing the Council's activities under the Regulation of Investigatory Powers Act (RIPA).
 One officer on the Audit Investigation Team has specific responsibilities for maintaining the corporate records and ensuring compliance. - The Corporate Head of Audit, Anti-Fraud & Risk Management has corporate responsibility for activities under the Proceeds of Crime Act (POCA).
 This is an expanding area of activity for the Council.
 The powers enable accredited officers to apply to the courts to confiscate funds in criminal cases.
 Two members of the team have been accredited as Financial Investigators under the powers of POCA.
 Officers in other departments such as Trading Standards are also accredited to undertake this work. - Members of the team will continue to represent the Council in corporate initiatives both within the authority and on London wide steering groups (e.g. London Public Sector Counter Fraud Partnership and London Boroughs Fraud Investigators Group).
 Representation on these groups ensures the team remains at the forefront of investigations work across London.